Watering New Sod

 During the first day it is important to water new sod as soon as it is installed.
 A good soaking in the first hour is much more beneficial than using 3 times the water later that evening.

-The next 3 days your new lawn will need the soil to be watered to a depth of 3″ to 5″.
+Your new lawn will need the soil to be watered to a depth of 3″ to 5″.
 You can check watering depth by lifting up a small corner of your new sod and digging down to see how far the water has penetrated.

-On day 4 and 5 you can scale back the amount of water by about 20%.
+You can scale back the amount of water by about 20%.

 30 Min per zone twice a day will usually get you close to the correct amount of water.
 If is the middle of summer you should add a third watering time to account for evaporation and extended sun exposure.